duxweb/dux-refine-docs/en/components/pageTable.md

 # Table Page

-The table page component wraps the usage of a table component and has the same parameters as the table component.
+The table page component shares the same parameters with the card table.
+Its parameters are the same as those of the table component.

 ```jsx
 import { PageTable } from '@duxweb/dux-refine'